There’s a new craze sweeping the nation and it’s awesome.

 Representing the Southern Belles is Julie who is a serious homesteader and completely in touch with the South and all the brilliance it brings.

-The Farm Wife is a fantastic place to learn now just about homesteading but also living a simpler life as well as home making, which is something of a lost art.
+The Farm Wife is a fantastic place to learn about homesteading, living a simpler life, and homemaking, which is something of a lost art.

 If you like what she’s got on the blog, Julie has also published two books (available on Amazon) that will broaden your knowledge considerably.